 - Come up with alternative ways to involve dad.
 If your husband waking up for nighttime feedings just isn’t an option, find other ways he can get involved.
 He can take over bath times, prepare meals, bottle feed during the day, or wake up on the weekends.

 Learn how to stop your baby waking early.

 Even if you breastfeed and stay home with the baby while your husband works, dads should still wake up for nighttime feedings.

 For one thing, you develop a deeper sense of teamwork, knowing that you’re in this together.
 Using the “I’m just at home” excuse no longer cuts it, especially as we all know how difficult caring for a baby can be.
 And finally, dads are more involved with childcare, instead of someone you simply delegate tasks to.

 And with the tips you learned on how to get both of you on board for nighttime feeds, you’ll soon feel like you’re part of a team.

 - How to Start Night Weaning and End Middle-of-the-Night Feedings

 - How to Survive the First Few Weeks with a Newborn and Toddler

 - When Does Breastfeeding Finally Stop Hurting?

-- What to Do When Your Baby Wants to Nurse Constantly
+- What to Do When Your Baby Wants to Breastfeed Constantly

 - How to Get Your Baby to Adjust Using a Newborn Schedule